Hybrid search in SharePoint in Microsoft 365

-You don't need to upgrade any of your existing installations of SharePoint to have enterprise search in the cloud because SharePoint Server 2013 supports crawling of existing SharePoint Server 2007, SharePoint Server 2010 and SharePoint Server 2013 content farms.
+You don't need to upgrade any of your existing installations of SharePoint in Microsoft 365 to have enterprise search in the cloud because SharePoint Server 2013 supports crawling of existing SharePoint Server 2007, SharePoint Server 2010, and SharePoint Server 2013 content farms.

-You no longer have to migrate your search index to a newer version of SharePoint because this happens automatically for you in Office 365.
+You no longer have to migrate your search index to a newer version of SharePoint in Microsoft 365 because this happens automatically for you in Microsoft 365.

 If you have some on-premises content that's highly sensitive and shouldn't be indexed outside your on-premises network, then we recommend using a combination of cloud hybrid search and hybrid federated search.